This guide explains the self-signed certificates used for secure communication between Linqra components.

 keytool -exportcert -alias product-service-container \

--file product-cert-container.pem \
+-file product-service-cert-container.pem \

--keystore product-keystore-container.jks -storepass 123456
+-keystore product-service-keystore-container.jks -storepass 123456

 Truststore Configuration